dorcoh/blog/_posts/2018-03-07-contribute-sklearn.md

 Next push changes and [submit a pull request][pull-request], then wait for code review.

-Hope you enjoyed this, happy comitting!
+Hope you enjoyed this post, happy comitting!

 # References